Tap/Click ‘find listings’ for a detailed search – or just have a browse.

 The Cerne Abbas Giant is one of Britain’s best known hill figures, cut into the hillside near the pretty Dorset village of Cerne Abbas.
 It is formed of a cut trench about 1 foot deep and across, stands 180 feet (55 metres) high and depicts a nude male wielding a large club.
 Possibly its most noticeable feature is its prominent erection – so the figure is often associated with fertility.
 Some people think the giant represents a Celtic deity, or Hercules.
-In fact, the age of the Cerne Abbas Giant is uncertain – though listed by A Bit About Britain as prehistoric, it may date only from the 17th century.
+In fact, the age of the Cerne Abbas Giant had long been uncertain, but following hi-tech analysis of sediment, it was announced in 2021 that he dates from the late Saxon period - possibly 10th century.
 There is a viewing area a short distance from Cerne Abbas village and there are walks nearby.

 It is hard to photograph the Giant.
 The image here is from Google Earth.

 This is a growing listings directory – over 950 entries have been listed as of September 2022.

 Entries have links for further information, such as opening times and entry fees.